 - For FR2, when the CSI-RS for L1-RSRP measurement on one CC fully or partially overlaps with the OFDM symbol as SSB from candidate LTM neighbor cell for intra-frequency L1-RSRP measurement or inter-frequency L1-RSRP measurement without gap in the same band, UE is required to measure one of but not both CSI-RS for L1-RSRP measurement and SSB.
 Longer measurement period for CSI-RS based L1-RSRP is expected, and no requirements are defined.

-For FR2-1, when the CSI-RS for L1-RSRP measurement on the one CC is in the same OFDM symbol as another CSI-RS for RLM, BFD, CBD or L1-RSRP measurement on the same CC, UE supporting [multi-Rx capability] according to the conditions described in clause 3.6.y shall be able to measure the CSI-RS for L1-RSRP measurement without restriction when the following conditions are met:
+For FR2-1, when the CSI-RS for L1-RSRP measurement on the one CC is in the same OFDM symbol as another CSI-RS for RLM, BFD, CBD or L1-RSRP measurement on the same CC, UE supporting schedulingMeasurementRelaxation-r18 according to the conditions described in clause 3.6.19 shall be able to measure the CSI-RS for L1-RSRP measurement without restriction when the following conditions are met:

-- Both the CSI-RS for L1-RSRP and the other CSI-RS are not in any CSI-RS resource set configured with repetition ON, and
+- Both CSI-RSs are not in any CSI-RS resource set with repetition ON, and

+- One CSI-RS has same QCL source as either

+the active TCI state of a PDSCH scheduled in the same OFDM symbol or

+the QCL source based on the default QCL assumption to be applied in the same OFDM symbol according to 38.214 clause 5.1.5, and

+- the other CSI-RS has same QCL source as either

+the active TCI state of a PDSCH scheduled in the same OFDM symbol or

+the QCL source based on the default QCL assumption to be applied in the same OFDM symbol according to 38.214 clause 5.1.5, and

-- Resources of the active TCI states for two PDSCHs have been reported as a resource group in Rel-17 group-based RSRP report, and
+- Resources of the active TCI states of the two PDSCHs, or QCL sources of the default QCL assumption, or the active TCI state of PDSCH and QCL source of the default QCL assumption have been reported as a resource group in Rel-17 group-based RSRP report.

-- [The two CSI-RSs and both PDSCHs are overlapped on the same OFDM symbol, and]

-- The CSI-RS for L1-RSRP has same QCL source as the active TCI state of one [PDSCH], and the other CSI-RS has same QCL source as the active TCI state of the other [PDSCH], and

-Editor’s note 1: FFS the condition CSI-RS(s) and PDSCH(s) are overlapped on the same OFDM symbol(s).

 Editor’s note 2: FFS how to capture UE is activated with multi-Rx operation.

 End of change 4